 C.S.
 Lewis famously noted that the truly progressive individual will admit when he’s taken a wrong turn, will turn around, and then look to the past to see where he has gone wrong.
 Is this what we need to do in regard to male-female relationships?
 Would we be wise to look to the past and recognize that some of the manners and boundaries back then were beneficial and actually promoted greater equality and dignity for both men and women than the situation we now find ourselves in?

-This essay originally appeared at Intellectual Takeout, and is reprinted by permission.
+This essay originally appeared at Intellectual Takeout and is republished with permission.